Business organisational structure

 - embedding and managing change across departments

 Functional structures are common in a wide range of businesses across many sectors.
-They work best within large companies, especially those that produce products or services on a continuous basis, such as in manufacturing.
+They work best within large companies, especially those that produce products or services continuously, such as in manufacturing.

-Smaller companies may find functional structure too rigid, preventing them to adapt to changes quickly and easily.
+Smaller companies may find functional structures too rigid, preventing them to adapt to changes quickly and easily.
 Project management organisational structure or flat organisational structure may be better options in this case.